-Due to the customizable nature of the procedure, breast augmentation cost can vary from patient to patient.
+According to 2022 statistics from the American Society of Plastic Surgeons, the average cost of breast augmentation is approximately $4,516.
+That said, due to the customizable nature of the procedure, breast augmentation cost can vary from patient to patient.
 The total price depends on the type of implants selected, surgeon’s fee, anesthesia, hospital/facility fee, medications, compression garments, and more.
-According to 2016 statistics from the American Society of Plastic Surgeons, the average cost of breast augmentation is approximately $3,700.
 To help make the cost more manageable, we offer plastic surgery financing through Parasail and Prosper Healthcare lending.
 A surgeon’s skill and experience are usually factored into the price, as well, so any surgery that is heavily discounted is probably best to avoid.

 Most adult women in good health can be considered candidates for breast augmentation.
 While there is no upper age limit for the procedure, patients seeking silicone breast implants must be at least 21 years old.
 Saline breast implants can be placed in patients who are 18 years of age or older.
 Exceptions can usually be made for breast cancer patients under these age requirements who plan to undergo breast reconstruction.